 AIC’s Institutional code for ACT is 0999

 The admission requirements for the undergraduate program include proof of graduation (official transcripts) from an accredited high school, or a passing grade on the General Educational Development (GED) test.
-A college entrance examination (SAT or ACT) is also required.
+While AIC normally requires an entrance exam (SAT, ACT, or GRE) for application to its undergraduate and graduate programs, this requirement may be waived or postponed for otherwise qualified applicants during the COVID-19 pandemic period.
+Applicants who have already taken one or more of these tests, however, are encouraged to submit their scores as part of their application.
 In addition, applicants must submit an original 500-word essay, which responds to a question about their goals and aspirations, posed annually by the admissions office.
 To complete the application, two letters of recommendation from a high school principal, counselor, or teacher are required.
 Students will be expected to have graduated in the upper- quartile (25%ile) of their class rank, have obtained a minimum composite score of 21 on the ACT or 480 on Evidence Based Reading and Writing and 530 on Mathematics section of the SAT, and/or possess a cumulative GPA of no lower than a 2.75.
 Applicants will be expected to have completed a minimum of 3 years of English, 2 years of social science and 1 year each of math and the biological or physical sciences as well as all other credits/courses typically required by a pre-collegiate high school curriculum.
 Upon the recommendation of the Admissions Committee, a student not meeting these criteria might be considered for probationary admission on an individual case-by-case basis.
 Such students will be provided appropriate academic and/or other support-services not to exceed one semester and shall demonstrate subsequent satisfactory academic progress.